Observable Social Life Spaces: Exploring User Interpretations of agent-side life context in human-agent interaction: Introduction

-Therefore, we implemented the \textit{Observable Life Spaces} paradigm, an architecture where an LLM-driven agent lives within a continuous social environment.
+Therefore, we implemented the \textit{Observable Social Life Spaces} paradigm, an architecture where an LLM-driven agent is represented as living within a continuous social environment.
 In this paradigm, agents inhabit a continuously running virtual environment, engaging in daily routines and forming social connections that users can directly observe.
-Through a mixed-methods user study ($N=24$), we discovered that endowing agents with this observable social life space significantly enhances the perceived equality during human-agent interaction ($p = 0.015$).
-This mechanism allows users to move beyond the instrumental master-servant dynamic and form deeper, more sustained relationships.
+Through an exploratory mixed-methods user study ($N=24$), we found that participants in the Observable condition reported higher perceived equality and more often used equality-related role descriptions than those in the Baseline and Unobservable conditions; this condition difference was descriptive and did not reach conventional significance under participant-level analysis.
+These results suggest that observable social context may shape perceived equality during human-agent interaction.

-In summary, our contributions are \begin{itemize} \item[(1)] We propose and implement the \textit{Observable Life Spaces} paradigm, providing a design framework for integrating an agent's visual, independent virtual life with natural dialogue; \item[(2)] We quantitatively and qualitatively validate that witnessing an agent's independent social life space significantly shifts user perception toward a dynamic based on perceived equality. \end{itemize}
+In summary, our contributions are \begin{itemize} \item[(1)] We propose and implement the \textit{Observable Social Life Spaces} paradigm, providing a design framework for integrating an agent's visual, agent-side simulated context with natural dialogue; \item[(2)] We provide exploratory quantitative and qualitative evidence that witnessing an agent's simulated social context may shape perceived equality judgments, while identifying ethical and methodological boundaries for interpreting this effect. \end{itemize}